 One of my latest endeavors, was growing poppies.
 Fancy ones.
 I grew varieties like “Fruit Punch” Papaver, a raspberry Breadseed papaver somniferum, “CupCake”, “Swansdown” and a Papaver Atlanticum called “Flore Pleno”.
 I’ve let the pods dry and carefully collected the seeds so I can grow them again next year.
 They are beautiful and extra special additions to my garden.

 Dahlia’s were my latest obsession last year and I bought more tubers a few months ago from the Dahlia Society.
 The first one has bloomed and I’m quite excited.
+Here is a blog from my day at #Filoli Gardens.

 I dusted off the sewing machine too and started making masks for the family.
 I was hoping to try a new pattern today, but got involved in writing my blog instead.
 There is always tomorrow to start sewing more masks.